 - Interrupt cycles of obsessive thinking and rumination.
 You may want to imagine a big red STOP sign when you start doing it, but don’t sit around moping about your ex.
 Find distracting activities—like organizing your closet, coloring in a stress-relieving coloring book, or calling a friend.

 - Start a new exercise routine.
 Go running, hike, hit the gym or take a yoga class, or join a team.
 Exercise will make you feel better about yourself, keep you engaged, and may even bring new people and activities into your life.
 It can also help you feel more energetic and help combat depression.
 Exercise also leads to the release of brain chemicals like endogenous opioids that can create feelings of contentment.
 It may even get your dopamine flowing.

 - Think about all the bad parts of the past relationship.
 We tend to idealize lost relationships, but you can compensate for this by deliberately thinking about when he or she acted like a jerk or was oblivious to your needs.

 Melanie Greenberg, Ph.D. is a practicing psychologist in Mill Valley, California, and and former Professor of Psychology at the California School of Professional Psychology.
 She is an expert on positive psychology, mindfulness, managing stress, and improving relationships.
 She provides workshops, speaking engagements, and psychotherapy for individuals and couples.
 She regularly appears on radio shows, and as an expert in national media.
 She also does long-distance coaching via the internet.
-She is the author of The Stress-Proof Brain (due out in January 2017 from New Harbinger).
+She is the author of The Stress-Proof Brain (New Harbinger, 2017).